 CLASSROOM VISITATION

 Parent visitation of a classroom is encouraged as long as arrangements have been made with the classroom teacher.
-It is asked that you check into the office upon arriving on school grounds.
+Visitors must check in at the office upon arriving on school grounds.

 PERSONS COMING FOR CHILDREN

-It is requested that the school be notified if anyone other than parents call for a child during school hours.
+It is requested that the school be notified if anyone other than parents come for a child during school hours.
 Parents should impress upon their children the need for caution in offers of help, rides, etc. from strangers.

 STUDENTS LEAVING THE SCHOOL GROUNDS

-School officials and teachers believe that after a student arrives at school he must not leave the grounds unless he has permission from the principal.
+School officials and teachers believe that after a student arrives at school he/she must not leave the grounds unless he/she has permission from the principal.
 The school is responsible for the student’s welfare during school hours and must see that all precautions are taken for the benefit of the student.
-Whenever a student is leaving the school grounds the person who is picking him/her up needs to sign the student out in the office.
+Whenever a student leaves school grounds during the school day, the person who is picking him/her up must sign the student out in the office prior to the leaving.

 EXTRACURRICULAR